 After a successful 18-month Alpha and Beta testing program involving more than 2,000 participants, we're very excited to announce that we've released version 1.0 of FoundationDB and general availability pricing!

+FoundationDB is a NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.
 A few weeks ago we posted our Fault Tolerance Demo Video and it got a lot of interest, making it to the top of Hacker News for most of a day.
 We figured since our demo cluster video was interesting to people, we'd show off an actual fault tolerance testing tool we use here at FoundationDB - the worst, least reliable database cluster we could put together, aptly named Quicksand.

 Let’s take a look at the string interning layer, one of our example layers available on GitHub.
 Each of these simple layers supports new functionality with a small amount of code that is easy to inspect, extend, or modify.